-12. PROPOSED TRANSACTIONS
+11. PROPOSED TRANSACTIONS

-The Company is engaged in the search for potential mineral property acquisitions and financings, but there are currently no proposed asset or business acquisitions or dispositions.
-Other than disclosed in this Management's Discussion and Analysis, the Company does not have any proposed transactions.
+The Company is engaged in the search for potential mineral property acquisitions and financings to carry out its business activities.
+However, as at the date of this MD&A, there are currently no proposed asset or business acquisitions or dispositions and, other than disclosed in this Management's Discussion and Analysis, the Company does not have any proposed transactions.